-Three Mon ths Ended Six Months Ended
+Three Months Ended

-March 30, 2012 April 1, 2011 March 30, 2012 April 1, 2011
+December 28, 2012 December 3 2011

 Amortization expense:

-Cost of revenue \$ 382 \$ 382 \$ 764 \$ 764
+Cost of revenue \$ 474 \$ 382

-Selling, general and administrative 257 257 515 515
+Selling, general and administrative 315 258

 Non-cash compensation expense: (a)

-Cost of revenue 42 102 78 156
+Cost of revenue 288 36

-Research and development 118 40 224 86
+Research and development 321 106

-Selling, general and administrative 303 386 694 535
+Selling, general and administrative 654 391

-Amortization of deferred financing costs - interest expense 73 48 132 63
+Amortization of deferred financing costs - interest expense 99 59

-- (a) Includes (i) share-based compensation expense and (ii) incentive compensation amounts payable by the previous owner of the M/A-COM Tech Business to certain of our employees in connection with the sale of such business to us and recorded in our financial statements in a manner similar to share-based compensation. - (2) Represents changes in the fair value of common stock warrants recorded as liabilities and adjusted each reporting period to fair value. - (3) Represents changes in the fair value of certain features of our Class B convertible preferred stock that are recorded as liabilities and adjusted each reporting period to fair value.
-The liabilities were settled in connection with the IPO in March 2012.
+(a) Includes (i) share-based compensation and (ii) other non-cash incentive compensation.

+- (2) Represents changes in the fair value of common stock warrants recorded as liabilities and adjusted each reporting period to fair value. - (3) Represents changes in the fair value of certain features of our Class B convertible preferred stock that were recorded as liabilities and adjusted each reporting period to fair value.
+The liabilities were settled in connection with the IPO in March 2012. - (4) Includes Optomai litigation costs of \$0.2 million incurred in the three months ended December 28, 2012.